GithubActionTestingOrg/AutoMergeAction/README.md

 ```

 Where:
- - token - it's yours github secret token
+ - token - Github token required to push the commit to the branch (required)
- - head  - name of yours main branch which needs to be updated
+ - head  - Name of yours main branch which needs to be updated (required)